Enter your details then hit

 This is the most important point of this article so it bears repeating.

-To change and start coping better emotionally, your efforts must be repeated.
+To start coping better emotionally, your efforts must be repeated.
 And your efforts must address the correct neural pathways.

 You can build yourself a better stronger brain so you don't keep feeling like a nervous wreck.